waimea-hwstringer/200assessment/Development.md

 https://fonts.google.com/specimen/Inter

 She has given me the go ahead to start developing the actual website as she is happy with the deign.

 ### DATE HERE

+Replace this test with what you are working on

+Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

+### DATE HERE

+Replace this test with what you are working on

+Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

+### DATE HERE

+Replace this test with what you are working on

+Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

+### DATE HERE

+Replace this test with what you are working on

+Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

+### DATE HERE